yanir75/Java-Weighted-Graphs/README.md

 ### Remove Node:
 <img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/5.jpg">

-[Arduino](https://en.wikipedia.org/wiki/Arduino) (/ɑːrˈdwiːnoʊ/) - Remove Node is simple, give me ID, and I'll delete the Node.
+<br>Remove Node is simple, give me ID, and I'll delete the Node.
 After the user types the key the program checks if this Node is in the Graph, if true it deletes the Node, else meaning wrong input.<br>

 **Wrong values/inputs are:**